wahidthedream/scCTpeak/README.md

-# scCTPEAK: a benchmark suite for scCUT&Tag peak-calling across diverse epigenomic contexts
+# scCTpeak: a benchmark suite for scCUT&Tag peak-calling across diverse epigenomic contexts

-**scCTPEAK** is a fully reproducible benchmarking framework designed to systematically evaluate seven widely used peak-calling algorithms across two distinct biological systems (Human PBMC and Mouse Brain) and multiple histone modifications of single-cell CUT&Tag (scCUT&Tag) datasets.
+**scCTpeak** is a fully reproducible benchmarking framework designed to systematically evaluate seven widely used peak-calling algorithms across two distinct biological systems (Human PBMC and Mouse Brain) and multiple histone modifications of single-cell CUT&Tag (scCUT&Tag) datasets.
 The framework assesses performance with and without control samples, providing insights into tool robustness for single-cell epigenomics.
 The pipeline benchmarks the following tools:

 **Framework:**